nefarius/vicius/README.md

   - [x] Tests
   - [ ] Fix issues launching from write-protected directory like `Program Files`
 - [ ] [Documentation](https://github.com/nefarius/docs.nefarius.at/tree/nefarius/project/vicius)
+- [ ] Add message box dialog if the user launches the updater with no args
+  - [ ] Standard text if we are up to date
+  - [ ] Inform if Betas are available
 - [ ] Finalize UI design
   - [x] `WizardPage::Start`
   - [x] `WizardPage::SingleVersionSummary`